DigitalPublishingToolkit/PL-Manual-2016-2017/md/01_mainbody.md

 Transforming Hit 'n' Run Millennials (2016)

 <!--partner(s)-->
-Partner: De Persgroep
+**Partner**: De Persgroep
 ![](imgs/logopersgroep.png)

 <!--challenge / research question:-->
-Challenge: How can De Persgroep build sustainable relationships with millennial readers that arrive to their articles through social media links?
+**Challenge**: How can De Persgroep build sustainable relationships with millennial readers that arrive to their articles through social media links?

 <!--short alinea what the project is about-->
-Solution: De Persgroep notices that many visits to their sites can be characterized as 'hit 'n' run'; the reader clicks on a link in their Facebook timeline or Twitter feed, reads 1 article while hardly being aware of the site it is part of, and leaves without any promise of returning.
+**Solution**: De Persgroep notices that many visits to their sites can be characterized as 'hit 'n' run'; the reader clicks on a link in their Facebook timeline or Twitter feed, reads 1 article while hardly being aware of the site it is part of, and leaves without any promise of returning.
 They want to find innovative ways of taking this first moment of interaction between a new reader and their brand further and build a sustainable relationship.

 <!--team-->
-Team:
+**Team**:

 - Belen Muñoz (ES) University of Amsterdam, MA New Media & Digital Culture
 - Ilayda Ṣarlak (TR) Utrecht University, MA New Media & Digital Culture
 - Alina Niemann (DE) University of Amsterdam, MA New Media & Digital Culture